Mutual funds are still considered one of the easiest, simplest and most affordable ways to invest in the funds market.

 3. Redemption Fees

 Some mutual funds have fees when investors redeem their shares.
 Usually, it’s a percentage of the redemption price and its purpose is to discourage traders from short-term investments.
-Unlike back-end loads which are used to pay a broker his commission, these fees go back to the fund itself.
+Unlike back-end loads that are used to pay a broker his commission, these fees go back to the fund itself.

 Purchase fees are imposed when a trader buys shares from the funds.
 This fee is not the same as a front-end load, and the former is distributed to the fund itself and the latter to the broker.